sen-den/django-model2puml/README.rst

     --file - output file
-    --title - provide a title for diagram
-    --add-help - add models docstrings to diagram --add-choices - add Choices description of fields to diagram --add-legend - include explanation of the symbols used
+    --title - provide a title for diagram --title-font-size - provide a custom title font size (default is 72) --add-help - add models docstrings to diagram --add-choices - add Choices description of fields to diagram --add-legend - include explanation of the symbols used